alfiinyang/PersonalityAI/README.md

 - **Installation**: You can install PersonalityAI using pip `pip install personalityai`

 ## Usage
+(You can go straight to the [open notebook](https://colab.research.google.com/drive/1nk9YOWmYGQfceUvXJ6NgnQlAFPSXK4F8?usp=sharing) for a demo)

 ### Setting up your LLM Client
 PersonalityAI is designed to be LLM-client agnostic.